blumixid/docs/debug/index.md

 # Debugging
 {: #debugging}

-*Last updated: 25 May 2016*
+Last updated: 13 September 2016
 {: .last-updated}

-If you experience problems with {{site.data.keyword.Bluemix}}, you can view the log files to investigate the problems and debug the errors.
+If you experience problems with {{site.data.keyword.Bluemix_notm}}, you can view the log files to investigate the problems and debug the errors.
 {:shortdesc}

 Logs provide information such as whether a job runs successfully, or whether it fails.
 They also provide relevant information that can be used to debug and determine the cause of a problem.